- Property and Casualty Insurance (C) Committee

 - Coordinate the NAIC’s efforts to address insurance coverage for acts of terrorism.
 Work with the U.S. Department of the Treasury’s Terrorism Risk Insurance Program (TRIP) Office on matters of mutual concern.
 Discuss long-term solutions to address the risk of loss from acts of terrorism.

 - Review and report on data collection related to insurance coverage for acts of terrorism.

 - The Transparency and Readability of Consumer Information (C) Working Group will:

-- Update A Shopping Tool for Homeowners Insurance and A Shopping Tool for Automobile Insurance.
+- Update and develop webpage and mobile content for A Shopping Tool for Homeowners Insurance and A Shopping Tool for Automobile Insurance.